 Internal linear event layer

-The amount of toll miles is calculated from this layer.
+The toll miles are calculated from this layer.

 Producing a mileage report

 A mileage report can be configured using the following steps: